user-cube/devops-cheatsheet/docs/crontabs/index.md

 crontab -r
 ```

-**Note**: Be cautious when editing crontab files, as incorrect entries can lead to unexpected behavior.
+**Note**: Exercise caution when editing crontab files, as incorrect entries can lead to unexpected behavior.
 It's a good practice to test your commands outside of crontab before scheduling them.

-Remember that the specific syntax and available features may vary slightly depending on the operating system and version.
+Keep in mind that the specific syntax and available features may vary slightly depending on the operating system and version.